Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Problem Description

 Periodically throughout a CNN, feature maps pass through subsampling layers such as pooling layers and strided convolutional layers.
 Subsampling layers scale down the \textit{spatial} dimension lengths of the feature map so that the global receptive field of neurons in proceeding layers is increased.
 The magnitude of the downscale is determined by the stride length of the subsampling layer.
 While the spatial lengths scale down \textit{linearly} with stride length, resolution scales down \textit{quadratically} in a 2D CNN.
 In general, the new spatial resolution \(r_t\) of a feature map after passing through a CNN layer is:

 where \(r_{t-1}\) is the resolution before the layer is applied, \(k\) is the stride length, and \(d\) is the dimensionality of the CNN.
-For example, a subsampling layer with a stride length of 2 in a 2D CNN reduces spatial resolution by $4\times$, bottlenecking the capacity of proceeding feature maps.
+For example, a subsampling layer with a stride length of 2 in a 2D CNN reduces spatial resolution by $4\times$.

 Our goal is to design a subsampling scheme where the spatial resolution of the output feature map scales better with stride length and dimensionality while preserving the benefits of traditional subsampling layers such as increasing receptive field and reducing computational costs.
 This would have a number of benefits, including a more informative forward pass producing higher-resolution feature maps, better gradient updates for deep layers during training, and streamlining CNN design by reducing the need for dilated convolutions.